Archive resale

 Research revealed that uncertainty around potential earnings made it difficult for guests to determine whether selling was worth the effort.

-If a user chose to learn more about how P2P selling works, there wasn’t information about how much they might earn.
+If a user chose to learn more about how P2P selling works, there was no information on how much they might earn.

-I introduced estimated earnings ranges based on comparable items and surfaced the additional earnings available through lululemon credit, helping guests understand a key value proposition that sets Like New apart from other resale platforms.
+I introduced estimated earnings ranges based on comparable items and highlighted additional earnings available through lululemon credit, helping guests compare value and understand the key proposition that sets Like New apart from other resale platforms.

 Mail-In Flow